Vincamine/Animoria/README.md

 - Designing an intuitive user journey that encourages environmental engagement

 ## Credits
-• **Design & Development**: Wenxue Fang
+• **Design & Development**: Wenxue Fang\n
-• **Map**: OpenStreetMap [OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).]
+• **Map**: OpenStreetMap [OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).]\n
-• All images, photographs, and logo designs are original creations owned by the developer.
+• All images, photographs, and logo designs are original creations owned by the developer.\n

 ---
 *© 2025 Wenxue Fang.
 All rights reserved.*